CGS Inline Aeration Meter

 Aeration measurement has never been so easy.

-Key features
+Key CGS features

-• Constantly high accuracies from 0.10 to 100.00 vol% of gas
+• Constantly high precision from 0.00 to 100.00 vol% aeration (accuracy: +/- 0.10 vol%)

-• Integrated temperature and pressure measurement
+• Integrated temperature and pressure measurement for inline measurement

 • Fast measuring rates (1 Hz and 10 Hz version available)

-• simple and intuitive handling
+• Simple and intuitive handling

-• intuitive flucon software included
+• Intuitive PC software included

 • Analog output (4...20 mA or 0...10 V) of all measured values